Pg Dip.Couns, MBACP (Snr. Accred), UKRCP

 Fees for Organisations, Employee Assistance and for Critical Incident Response are by negotiation and according to requirements.

-My counselling practice is in Wellington Square, Ayr, a 1 minute walk from Ayr Bus Station and 7 minutes walk from Ayr train station.
+My counselling practice is in Wellington Square, Ayr, a 1 minute walk from Ayr Bus Station and about 7 minutes walk from Ayr train station.
 There is on-street metered parking outside and several car parks nearby.
-There is also free parking along Ayr sea front, Pavilion Road and Bath Place which is a 2-5 minute walk from Wellington Square.
+There is also free parking along Ayr sea front, Pavilion Road and Bath Place which is a 2-3 minute walk from Wellington Square.